So-dal/Keras_FasterRCNN_CustomDataset/readme.md

 ## To train the model:

-    • Load training images in the folder train_images
+    • Create a folder named train_images and load training images in this folder

-    • Load validation images in the folder val_images
+    • Create a folder named val_images and load validation images in this folder

+    • Create a folder named results (will be used to save some data)

     • Provide a .txt file containing annotations of BOTH training and validation data, with each line containing:  `filepath,x1,y1,x2,y2,class_name`
         Exemple : train_images/image001.png/215,312,279,391,handwritten